High School Musical: The Musical: The Series season 3

 The third season of High School Musical: The Musical: The Series, an American mockumentary musical drama streaming television series created by Tim Federle, premiered on Disney+ on July 27, 2022; the season consisted of 8 episodes that released weekly until September 14.
 The series itself is inspired by the High School Musical film series.

 In this season, some of the East High drama club spend their summer at Camp Shallow Lake, which is putting on an adaptation of the 2013 film Frozen, and become the subjects of a Disney+ documentary directed by Corbin Bleu.
 Meanwhile, Nini sets a course for her future.

 Much of the main cast from the first two seasons returns.
 Mark St. Cyr, who was a main cast member in the first two seasons, does not appear in this season, while fellow main cast members Olivia Rodrigo and Kate Reinders recur, and Larry Saperstein and Joe Serafini guest star.
 This is the first main cast appearance of Saylor Bell Curda and Adrian Lyles, and the final appearance of Rodrigo.
-The series was renewed for a fourth season by Disney+ in May 2022.
+The series was renewed for a fourth season by Disney+ in May 2022, which was later confirmed to be the final season in June 2023.